Interplay of magnetic order and ferroelasticity in the spin-orbit coupled antiferromagnet K$_2$ReCl$_6$: Results and discussion

 We have studied the crystal structure of \krc\ by temperature dependent powder X-ray diffraction.
-Although these experiments cannot resolve the positional parameters in \krc\ with sufficient precision, the lattice parameters including the tetragonal and monoclinic splitting are precisely determined and given in Fig.~\ref{fig:latt}.
-Powder X-ray diffraction cannot distinguish the two possible tetragonal space groups but the tetragonal splitting appearing below 111\,K is unambiguous.
-The lattice elongates along the rotation axis which is the tetragonal axis $c_t$, but the tetragonal in-plane axes $a_t$ shrink yielding an overall weak reduction of the lattice volume in agreement with thermal expansion along [1\,1\,1]$_c$~\cite{Willemsen1977,Willemsen1977a}.
+Although these experiments cannot resolve the positional parameters in \krc\ with sufficient precision to discuss the possible splitting of the Re-Cl bond distances, the lattice parameters including the tetragonal and monoclinic splittings are precisely determined and given in Fig.~\ref{fig:latt}(a).
+The temperature dependence of the structural parameters obtained with the powder X-ray diffraction is given in the supplemental material~\cite{supplmat}.
+Powder X-ray diffraction cannot distinguish the two possible tetragonal space groups due to the weakness of the superstructure reflections, but the tetragonal splitting appearing below 111\,K is unambiguous.
+The lattice elongates along the rotation axis which is the tetragonal axis $c_t$, whereas the tetragonal in-plane axes $a_t$ shrink yielding an overall weak reduction of the lattice volume in agreement with thermal expansion along [1\,1\,1]$_c$~\cite{Willemsen1977,Willemsen1977a}.
 The measurements clearly determine the two distinct monoclinic symmetries, although the monoclinic angle deviates very little from 90$^{\circ}$.
-In $C2/c$, the monoclinic lattice constants which are labelled by an index $M$, correspond to those of the high-temperature cubic phase.
+In $C2/c$, the monoclinic lattice constants (labeled by a subscript '$M$') correspond to those of the high-temperature cubic phase.
 Compared to the tetragonal phase, one recognizes a strong splitting of $a_M$ and $b_M$ that is expected due to the onset of tilting around a bond axis (close to $b_M$).
-This proves that the monoclinic phase occurring 103\,K indeed corresponds to a rotation and a tilt of the octahedra around the Re-Cl bonds.
-In contrast, the low-temperature monoclinic phase in space group $P2_1/n$ (labelled via the index $m$) exhibits a reduced splitting of the monoclinic axes $a_m$ and $b_m$, which are rotated by 45$^{\circ}$ with respect to the original cubic axes.
-The monoclinic lattice below 77\,K is clearly incompatible with a tilt around a Re-Cl bond but requires the tilt around an axis parallel to the octahedron edge as illustrated in Fig.~\ref{fig:struc}.
-The temperature dependence of the lattice parameters indicates that the tetragonal splitting emerging at the highest phase transition is not qualitatively changing at the lower transitions, which is difficult to reconcile with the suggestion that the upper transition corresponds to the $\Gamma$ mode distortion, which then changes at the lowest transition.
+This proves that the monoclinic phase occurring at 103\,K indeed corresponds to a rotation and a tilt of the octahedra around the Re-Cl bonds.
+In contrast, the low-temperature monoclinic phase in space group $P2_1/n$ (labeled by the subscript '$m$') exhibits a reduced splitting of the monoclinic axes $a_m$ and $b_m$, which are rotated by 45$^{\circ}$ with respect to the original cubic axes.
+The monoclinic lattice below 77\,K is clearly incompatible with a tilt around a Re-Cl bond but requires the tilt around an axis more parallel to the octahedron edge as illustrated in Fig.~\ref{fig:struc}(b).
+The temperature dependence of the lattice parameters indicates that the tetragonal splitting emerging at the highest phase transition is not qualitatively changing at the lower transitions, which is difficult to reconcile with the initial suggestion stating that the upper transition would correspond to the $\Gamma$ mode distortion and would then change at the lowest transition.
+Thus, the powder and the single-crystal X-ray diffraction studies confirm that the general sequence of phase transitions given in Eq.~\ref{eq:spgr} applies to \krc.
+The main symmetry properties and the relations of directions in the various structural phases are summarized in Table~\ref{tab:character_table}.